2018 – 2019 Hunter Cert Registration – your questions answered

 7) How many days hunting is included in the cost of the the cost of the Hunter Cert?

-By default none, the Hunter Cert is registration of the named horse to run in Point to Points and it does not a subscription for hunting.
+By default none, the Hunter Cert is registration of the named horse to run in Point to Points and it does not include a subscription for hunting.

 However, individual hunts may choose to offer a number of days hunting to to those registering a Hunter Cert with them.
 Also some Hunts may require horses to appear out hunting (where safe to do so) on a specified number of days in order to be eligible for the Hunt Members’ Race.